Blue Klonopin (Clonazepam) pills scattered from an open prescription bottle on a white background

 • A genetic predisposition (A history of addiction or mental health illness in your family)

-How do I know if I’m addicted to Clonazepam?
+How do I know if I’m addicted to Klonopin?

-Suppose your use of Clonazepam has negatively affected other areas of your life, socially, physically, mentally, occupationally or financially, yet you find yourself unable to stop.
-In that case, you may have a Clonazepam addiction.
+Suppose your use of Klonopin has negatively affected other areas of your life, socially, physically, mentally, occupationally or financially, yet you find yourself unable to stop.
+In that case, you may have a Klonopin addiction.

-Some people use drugs such as Clonazepam to self-medicate mental health symptoms and to soothe the symptoms of anxiety, past trauma, mania, or even psychosis.
+Some people in the UK use drugs such as Klonopin to self-medicate mental health symptoms and to soothe the symptoms of anxiety, past trauma, mania, or even psychosis.
 Self-medication is extremely dangerous and often backfires.
 As previously mentioned, Klonopin has no curative properties.
 Take the drug away, and the original symptoms return.

 Rebound and withdrawal symptoms from the cessation of a benzodiazepine can keep a person trapped in a never-ending cycle of repeatedly trying to stop and failing.